Luke Scott (baseball): Toronto Blue Jays

 Scott signed with the Toronto Blue Jays on a minor league deal on May 15, 2015, and was assigned to the Triple-A Buffalo Bisons.
 He was released on August 13 after batting .240 in 52 games.

 Personal life

 Scott enjoys hunting and is a firearms enthusiast.
+He was among those featured on a segment about athletes and gun possession in the December 10, 2006 installment of Outside the Lines.
 He is a supporter of greater personal responsibility and smaller government.

 In 2010, during the dispute regarding President Obama's birth certificate, Scott said that Obama was not born in the United States.
 Scott added: "I was born here.
 If someone accuses me of not being born here, I can go – within 10 minutes – to my filing cabinet and I can pick up my real birth certificate and I can go, 'See?
 Look!
 Here it is.
 Here it is.'
 The man has dodged everything.
 He dodges questions, he doesn't answer anything.
 And why?
 Because he's hiding something."